choyiny/cscc09.com/src/content/coursework/project-proposal.md

 You will be graded from 1-10 on how good this project is if it was considered in a hiring decision.
 (1 - will not hire, 10 - definitely hire)

+Note that you will be graded in comparison to other teams assigned to the same industry expert.

-At this point, all your code should be pushed to main branch on Github.
+At this point, all your code should be pushed to `main` branch on Github, and ideally deployed to a public URL already.

 ## Final Version (75%) - Github and Gradescope